doritoes/ipdice.com/6_Regions.md

 1. Create Secret for the Repository in the additional regions
 2. Create ECR repository in the new regions
 3. Configure the AWI CLI for the region, tag & push the image to the ECR; repeat each region
-4. Create VPC in the addional regions
+4. Create VPC in the additional regions
 5. Create Security Groups (ECS and ALB) in the additional regions
 6. Create TLS certificate in the additional regions
 7. Create Application Load Balancer (ALB) in the additional regions
-8. Create ECS cluster in the additonal regions
+8. Create ECS cluster in the additional regions
 9. Create Task Definition in the additional regions
 10. Create a Service in the additional regions
 11. Configure CloudFront to add the origin